aerius/taskmanager/README.md

 ### Queue Configuration
 The queue configuration is done in json files.
-These files need to be put int the directory configured in `taskmanager.configuration.directory`.
+These files need to be put in the directory configured in `taskmanager.configuration.directory`.
-The task managers monitors this directory and updates the the configuration if any of the files change.
+The task managers monitors this directory and updates the configuration on the fly if any of the files change.
 This makes it possible to change the configuration while the task manager runs.
 The json format of the configuration files is as follows: